warpcode/docker-base-image/README.md

 ### /init-single
 `/init-single` is an entrypoint designed for single run applications.

-Rather than using s6's de-escalation binaries where I had issues with the user environment not being set up correctly, it will use su-exec.
+Rather than using s6's de-escalation binaries where I had issues with the user environment not being set up correctly, it will use su-exec on systems where it's installable (ie alpine) or gosu.

 This is essentially a wrapper around `/init` and if no arguments are passed, it will run bash in the default user environment.